If you're accustomed to painting, you'll find that staining wood is a completely different game.

 1. Wood Conditioner or Not?

-With age, we've come to accept the wisdom of wood conditioning before staining.
+With experience, woodworkers come to accept the wisdom of wood conditioning before staining.
 As it turns out, it's a pretty good thing.

 Wood conditioner is used only for softwoods, such as fir, pine, hemlock, and so on.
 Press your thumbnail into the wood.
 If a nail mark remains, this is softwood.

 Staining without properly conditioned wood is possible—and it can look decent—except you get far more consistent color if you condition.
 Stain on highly porous softwoods will race into the porous grain before you can properly smooth it out.
 It has a tendency to suck into some areas more than others, giving you a blotchy appearance.

-We think it's worth this extra step, considering that a small container goes a long ways (they say that 1 quart does 500 square feet, but we've found that it goes farther); is cheap (under $10/quart); and dries fast (within 30 minutes you can proceed with staining).
+Conditioning is worth the extra step, considering that a small container goes a long way (1 quart does 500 square feet); is cheap (under $10/quart); and dries fast (within 30 minutes you can proceed with staining).

 Stain stains.
 The instant stain hits any remotely porous flooring surface—grout, carpet, poorly finished wood—it will soak in and never come out.

 So, if this is a surface you care about, lay sheet plastic as a perimeter around the work material.
 Laying down contractor's paper over the plastic will catch spills and distribute the stain, rather than it pooling up on the plastic.

 Just like paint, the stain has pigments which can separate from the base material.
 One way to mix the stain is to shake it.
-But we recommend doing this about an hour before opening the container, to allow the stain to settle back down before use.
+But do this about an hour before opening the container, to allow the stain to settle back down before use.
 Alternatively, you can stir the stain with a clean paint stirrer.

 Put on your latex gloves.
 Open the stain container.
 Wad up the rag so that one end is about the size of half a tennis ball.
 Dip into the stain container and squeeze out excess back into the container.
 Your aim is to have a stain-dampened rag.
 If stain drips from the rag, it is too wet.